UNITES-Lab/HEXA-MoE/README.md

-# HEXA-MoE: Efficient and Heterogeneous-aware MoE Acceleration with zero computation redundancy
+# HEXA-MoE: Efficient and Heterogeneous-aware MoE Acceleration with ZERO Computation Redundancy

 Code for the paper "HEXA-MoE: Efficient and Heterogeneous-aware MoE Acceleration with zero computation redundancy"